bearkerb/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to edit a tenant with one or more updated fields.
+1. User requests to edit a tenant with one or more updated fields.
 2. **System** verifies that the request is valid and corresponds to an existing tenant.
 3. **System** updates only the specified fields of the tenant's record while keeping other details unchanged.
 4. **System** shows the success message and refreshes the tenant list display to reflect the changes.